Sp4zzy/Jbot-for-Discord/README.md

 !clear X -- removes X amount of messages from a channel (prior to command)

+!remindme [hours] [note] -- Sends a message in the "reminder" channel (you'll need to edit that part if u arent me) after a certain time designated by user (will be updated to support minutes, hours, & days soon)

 !hello -- basic information

 !ping -- tests that the bot is working

 More to come